MrQR-me/docs/FormBuilder/Data_Inputs.md

 Your new section is now created.
 You can continue building you form by adding [Inputs](https://docs.mrqr.me/FormBuilder/Data_Inputs)

-Select <button class="button button2">ADD INPUT</button> to open the New Field Panel and Select the Type of Input you wish to Add.
+Select <button class="button button2">ADD INPUT</button> to open the New Field Pane.

 ![MrQR Form Builder](/assets/images/Forms/MrQR_Form_New_Section_Created.png "Created")

+Select the Type of Input you wish to Add.

 ## Types of Inputs
 {: .text-purple-000 }